RedisBloom/RedisBloom/docs/Cuckoo_Commands.md

 ## CF.INSERT

 ## CF.INSERTNX
+Note: You should not use CF.INSERTNX unless you absolutely certain of it.
+This command is equivalent to a CHECK+ADD command.
+It does not insert an element into the filter if its fingerprint already exists and therefore better utilizes capacity.
+However, if you delete elements it might introduce **false negative** error rate!
 ```
 CF.INSERT {key} [CAPACITY {cap}] [NOCREATE] ITEMS {item ...}
 CF.INSERTNX {key} [CAPACITY {cap}] [NOCREATE] ITEMS {item ...}